defsecapp/sql-server-security-audit/README.md

 ### Command execution surfaces in SQL Server

-For each successful connection, the tool checks a set of potential **command execution surfaces**:
+For each successful connection, the tool checks a set of potential **command execution surfaces** as part of the SQL Server security audit:

 - **Configuration flags** from `sys.configurations`:
   - `xp_cmdshell`